 - Tires: Bontrager R1 Hard-Case Lite, wire bead, 60 TPI, 700x28c

 The higher-end Trek Domane AL 2 Gen 4 is a bit more expensive (and heavier because of the disc brakes).
-So if you are a disc brakes enthusiast who doesn’t mind spending a few bucks more.
+So if you are a disc brake enthusiast who doesn’t mind spending a few bucks more.
 You have the option.

 Cannondale CAAD Optimo 4